KTH-Nek5000/UQit/docs/source/UQit_core_/surrogate.rst

 Surrogates
 ==========

-A surrogate or metamodel is an approaximation of the actual model function or simulator over the parameter space.
+A surrogate or metamodel is an approximation of the actual model function or simulator over the parameter space.
-Running the surrogate is computationally inexpensive which facilitates the use of different UQ techniques.
+Running a surrogate is computationally much less expensive than the actual simulator, a characteristic that makes the use of surrogates inevitable in different UQ problems.
 However, the predictions by the surrogate should be accurate enough compared to the actual predictions by the simulator.
 Using an additive error model, the following relation can be considered between the model function (simulator) and its observations: